-Action 2 - Teachers continue to spend significant time collaborating and working together to sustain a PLC culture.
+Action #2 - Teachers continue to spend significant time collaborating and working together to sustain a PLC culture.
 Math teachers meet three times a year with Solution Tree to review math standards, best instructional practices, and conduct lesson studies to improve instruction.
-Although semester math grades did decline, math teachers continue to work together to develop interventions for students to learn and improve in math.
-Science teachers meet quarterly to analyze assessment data, make adjustments to assessments, and discuss best instruction practices in the classroom.
-We have seen an increase in science semester grades to prove this effectiveness.
+We saw an increase in 1st semester grades for English, Math, and Social Science, which shows the effectiveness of this action.
+Although Science graces did go decline a little, science teachers continue to meet quarterly to analyze assessment data, make adjustments to assessments, and discuss best instruction practices in the classroom.

-Action 3 - This action was effective as we have more teachers using the data management system to disaggregate and analyze assessments, and use the results of this data to collaborate and improve instruction for all students, including our English Learner and Foster Youth.
+Action #3 - This action was effective as we have more teachers using the data management system to disaggregate and analyze assessments, and use the results of this data to collaborate and improve instruction for all students, including our English Learner and Foster Youth.